 2. Land Contours

-Beyond irrigation systems, land contours can also play a vital role in agricultural water management, use and storage.
-By strategically shaping the landscape, you can direct water flow, improve drainage, and even create natural reservoirs to capture and retain rainfall.
-This holistic approach ensures your land is working in harmony with the natural water cycle.
+By strategically shaping the landscape, farmers can optimise water flow, improve drainage, and create natural reservoirs to capture and retain rainfall.
+This holistic approach helps ensure that the land works in harmony with the natural water cycle, improving water retention and reducing waste.

 By strategically shaping the landscape, land contours can significantly improve water retention, reduce erosion, and enhance the overall efficiency of irrigation and drainage systems